ATM2100/GuidedWalkThroughOfLinux/Guide.md

 It is worth noting that these two commands are essentially the same thing if your DNS is set up properly.
 If you don't know what a DNS server is, it takes a human-readable URL and turns it into an IP address such as `8.8.8.8`.
 If you are setting up servers or extra VMs that need to be connected to the host or just checking if you can connect to the internet, ping is often how you do so.

 \#Warning\#
-If you try to run the ping command a lot in a program, know that `ping` is a really good way to DOS someone.
+If you try to run the ping command a lot in a program, know that `ping` is a really good way to DoS someone.
 If you use ping, ensure it is not in an infinite loop, and do not let it go on forever.
 It might be perceived as a threat if you run hundreds of ping commands targeting the same place.
 \#End Warning\#

 #### ip
-Some people with little experience with networking on Linux may be a little surprised that I did not include the `ifconfig` command anywhere here.
+Some people with a little experience with networking on Linux may be surprised that I did not include the `ifconfig` command anywhere here.
 That is because the `ifconfig` command is currently being phased out and replaced by the `ip` command.
 The `ifconfig` command was originally released in 1983.
-You will still see `ifconfig` occasionally; you should learn the `ip` command instead because it is a newer and generally more powerful tool.
+You will still see `ifconfig` occasionally, but you should learn the `ip` command instead because it is a newer and generally more powerful tool.

 For this guide, I will only review one part of the `ip` command, the address show section.
 Here are a few of the common ways to run this command:
 ```